 If you watch carefully, you see Morgan desperately trying to shift the focus from himself in order to put the guest on the defense.
 First he tries the “how dare you stuff” hoping this will put Shapiro off his game.
 When that fails he desperately tries to change the subject and have the guess address arguments made by some third person.

 I’ve always through that this video should be mandatory viewing for the training of normal people going on these shows.
-This does not happen because the Cult signs the checks and the surest way to get fired is to challenge the One True Faith effectively.
+This does not happen because the Left signs the checks and the surest way to get fired is to challenge the One True Faith effectively.
 Even so, for normal people dealing with the moonbat relative or lunatic at the office, knowing how to keep the focus on the moonbat is a valuable skill.
 If I ever find myself interviewed by Bill Maher, I hope to remember it.